 Summary: The dominant figure in verse 26 and in the entire prophecy is the “Messiah”.
 He is therefore the appropriate antecedent for “he” in verse 27.

 Summary: The prince in 9:26 is a supernatural being, representing the Roman nation, while the “he” of verse 27 is a human being, and therefore cannot refer to a supernatural being.
-The proper antecedent for “he” is therefore the Messiah.
+Therefore, the proper antecedent for “he” is the Messiah.

 The prince in verse 26 is described as “the prince who is to come”.
 A few verses later we read of a prince of Greece who also is “to come”:

 “I shall now return to fight against the prince of Persia; … the prince of Greece is about to come. … Yet there is no one who stands firmly with me against these forces except Michael your prince.”
-(10:20, 21; see also 12:1)
+(Dan 10:20, 21; see also Dan 12:1)

-Since this is a supernatural being that is speaking here (10:16, 18), the princes against whom he fights, and the prince Michael who stands with him, are also supernatural beings.
+Since this is a supernatural being that is speaking here (Dan 10:16, 18), the princes against whom he fights, and the prince Michael who stands with him, are also supernatural beings.
 The NASB, quoted above, calls them “forces”.
 They are not human beings.
 Each of the princes (of Persia, of Greece and “Michael your prince”) represents a nation.
-Michael is the prince of the nation of Israel (12:1).
+Michael is the prince of the nation of Israel (Dan 12:1).

 Summary: According to Daniel 9 this world’s sin problem would be solved by the killing of the messiah, while an end will be made to the sacrificial system.
 In the light of the New Testament these refer to Jesus, and the “he”, who makes an end to the sacrificial system, is the Messiah.